ARE YOU READY FOR A VACATION IN CABARETE?

 Most local people speak Spanish as well as some English tourist lingo.
 The hotels all have some staff that are fluent in English.
 The Vela Center staff speaks English, Spanish, German, French and Dutch.

 Currency / Credit Cards:

-It is not easy to convert US currency to Dominican pesos before you leave home.
+It is easy to convert US currency into Dominican pesos once you get there, so no need to stock up before you leave home.
 The best place to convert your dollars is at a "Casa de Cambio" in Cabarete (a designated money exchange place).
 The Vela Cabarete windsurf center does take credit cards (Amex, Visa, MasterCard, and Discover) for any additional services or goods you may want to purchase on-site.
 Major credit cards are accepted only by some establishments in the tourist areas, including our hotels and condos.
 Note that by law, businesses charge a 16% sales tax on every credit card payment.
-We therefore encourage you to pay in cash or traveler’s checks whenever possible in order to save money.
-There are banks and cash machines in Cabarete.
-However, it is recommended to bring extra cash or traveler's checks worth at least $40 per person per day of stay and a few personal checks (if you plan on purchasing any gear bring extra traveler's checks).
-You may go home with most of it, but if you want it, you'll have it.
+We therefore encourage you to pay in cash (pesos) whenever possible in order to save money.
+There are banks and ATM machines in Cabarete.
+However, it is recommended to bring extra cash worth at least $40 per person per day of stay.
+You may return home with most of it, but if you want it /need it, you'll have it.
 We suggest you arrive with about $70 in small bills including three $10 bills per person to purchase your tourist cards upon arrival and pay airport departure tax when leaving the country.

 110 volt, same outlets as U.S.

 There are still some phone centers and internet cafés in Cabarete where you may pay in pesos for your call or call collect.
 Most bars now have wireless internet that can be used free of charge, provided that one consumes more than just the free internet.
 Most US cell phones work in the Dominican Republic.
 If not, the local Orange shop sells cell phones and SIM cards for 20 to 30 USD.